Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Introduction

-Here we quantify the bending moduli $B$ of filaments from two species, \kampt and \oscil (Fig.~\ref{fig:introduction}~A and~B, respectively) by micro-three-point bending tests (Fig.~\ref{fig:introduction}~C) and demonstrate that the gliding force density $f$ can efficiently be quantified by making use of self-buckling (Fig.~\ref{fig:introduction}~D).
-The concept goes back to the work of Leonhard Euler in 1780~\cite{euler1780determinatio,euler1780examen,euler1780altitudine,Elishakoff2000} and is adapted to self-propelling filaments~\cite{Fily:JRSI2020,Man:SM2019}: Individuals that exceed a certain critical length $\lcrit\sim (B/f)^{1/3}$ buckle when they glide onto an obstacle.
-Buckling changes the orientation of the head or may trigger a direction reversal, enabling the organism to escape from traps.
+Here we measure the bending moduli of \kampt and \oscil (Fig.~\ref{fig:introduction}a,b, respectively) by micropipette force sensors~\cite{Backholm2019}.
+This allows us to quantify the propulsion and friction forces associated with gliding motility, by analyzing their self-buckling behavior.
+Self-Buckling is an important instability for self-propelling rod-like micro-organisms to change the orientation of their motion, enabling aggregation or the escape from traps~\cite{Fily:JRSI2020,Man:SM2019,Isele-Holder2015,Isele-Holder2016}.
+The notion of self-buckling goes back to work of Leonhard Euler in 1780, who described elastic columns subject to gravity~\cite{Elishakoff2000}.
+Here, the principle is adapted to the self-propelling, flexible filaments~\cite{Fily:JRSI2020,Man:SM2019,sekimoto_symmetry_1995} that glide onto an obstacle.
+Filaments buckle if they exceed a certain critical length $\lcrit\sim (B/f)^{1/3}$, where $B$ is the bending modulus and $f$ the propulsion force density.
 By recording numerous collision events, we obtain a comprehensive statistics to derive $\lcrit$.
 Using Kirchhoff beam theory, we derive an analytical expression for the prefactor in $\lcrit$, and numerically calculate the evolution of the filament shape upon buckling.
-This continuum-theory is in perfect agreement with molecular dynamics simulations of self-propelled, semi-flexible particle chains.
 Comparing experiment with theory, we derive the propulsion force densities and friction coefficients of the living filaments.
-The correlation between force and friction supports an adhesion-based propulsion mechanism.
+Force and friction are strongly coupled, which favors an adhesion-based propulsion mechanism~\cite{Khayatan2015,Wilde2015} over the still customary slime-extrusion hypothesis~\cite{Hoiczyk1998,McBride2001}.
 The critical lengths we found are close to the peak in the length distribution in freely growing colonies, indicating the importance of this quantity for their self-organization.